domivillacis/Hotel_reservations_analysis/README.md

 - From which segment do reservations come the most?
 - Can you predict if the customer is going to make a reservation online?

-Based on the questions, we have worked on the project foundation, which means cleaning the data and performing an EDA (Explanatory Data Analysis).
+Based on the questions, we have worked on the project foundation, which means cleaning the data and performing EDA (Explanatory Data Analysis).

 Additionally, we created a repository on GitHub, where each team member created their own branch to contribute to the analysis.

 Finally, we work on the creation of a database and machine learning provisional model to make predictions based on the analysis.

-We decided to choose the Hotel Reservations data set because it focuses on the behavior of customers when making reservations.
+We chose the Hotel Reservations data set because it focuses on customer behaviour when making reservations and will help us understand what can be done to keep the hotel industry growing.
 The data set has 36,275 data points and 19 features.

 To view our data set, [click here](https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset)

+### Segment 2:

+### Segment 3:

 ### - Plans for future work: